Putāruru: European settlement

 The Patetere Block, containing the future town site of Putāruru, was acquired from the Māori in the 1860s.
 In the early 1880s large areas in the Putāruru district came into the possession of the Patetere Land Company, and from 1883 much of this land passed into the hands of the Thames Valley Land Company.
 Roadmaking commenced in the late 1880s, but the railway, begun by the Thames Valley and Rotorua Railway Co., was the most important factor in the progress of settlement in the area.

 The first settler in the district bought his section in 1892.

 In the 1880s Putāruru consisted of little more than a hotel and a blacksmith shop.

 Exotic afforestation was begun in the district some time after 1910 by a land and timber company with an outlet to the Hamilton-Rotorua railway near Pinedale.
 Commercial tree planting with Pinus radiata took place between 1924 and 1928 on the Pinedale Block.
 Milling began in 1940–41 and by 1951 the area had been cut out and replanted.
 Larger areas further south were planted in 1924 for future milling and to provide the raw material for pulp and paper manufacture.
 The town of Putāruru was surveyed in 1905 and on 18 December an area of 50,987 acres (206 km^{2}), which had been acquired from the Thames Valley Land Co. by the Crown and included town allotments in Putāruru and Lichfield, was opened by ballot.

 The history of the local timber industry is preserved in the New Zealand Timber Museum.

 Much of the land in the Putāruru district suffered from a cobalt deficiency, which made farming practically impossible, but since 1935 measures have been taken to restore fertility, and farming has expanded.
-Putāruru was created a town district in 1926, and on 1 July 1947 it was constituted a borough.

 Putāruru Railway Station and railway yards, 1923.